You want to make candy coated pretzels, dipped chocolates, homemade truffles, etc. but are lost when you read a recipe that calls for almond bark.

 - White Chocolate

-- Vanilla Chips - right by the chocolate chips in the baking asile
+- Vanilla Chips - right by the chocolate chips in the baking aisle

-- Wilton vanilla (white) melting disks in the candy aisle of Michaels, JoAnn Fabrics, etc.
+- Vanilla (white) or chocolate (brown) melting disks in the candy aisle of Michaels, JoAnn Fabrics, etc.